tepong32/lms_sso/README.md

 ## Django Leave Management System

 ## Features:
+## User Hierarchy (model dependency):
+  - U/X carefully considered.
+The superuser(admin) can now create Manager and WorkGroup instances thru the admin dashboard. (previously, Managers and WorkGroups need to be created thru the python shell first before any user creation)

 ## Custom user registration/authentication:
   - uses <staff_id> as the main identifier for each User class
   - a fully-functional password-reset email system but credentials (of course...) are using env variables (gmail account)
-      - Google now do not recommend using Gmail accounts to be used as the server-email-address (...or maybe just for test environments? idk)
+      - Google now do not recommend using Gmail accounts to be used as server-email-addresses (...or maybe just for test environments? idk)

   (not yet implemented:)
   - is_active status upon User registration should be set to False by default.
 Manual intervention from admins or users with specific permissions is needed for new accounts to be able to log in (to avoid having too many accounts and/or to ensure that details of each employee matches with company records)